DCC-EX/mkdocs-test/docs/products/ex-commandstation/trackmanager/0-trackmanager.md

 **NOTE:** &nbsp; DC output is only available with specific hardware requirements.

 TrackManager  -  [Reference document](/reference/04-track-manager.md)
-Multi-district DC mode track sync -  [additional detail](./dc-track-sync.md)
+Multi-district DC mode track sync -  [additional detail](2-dc-track-sync.md)
-As these pages are under development, you may also want to refer to the
+As these pages are under development, you may also want to refer to the [legacy documentation](https://dcc-ex.com/trackmanager/index.html)
-<a href="https://dcc-ex.com/trackmanager/index.html" target="_blank">Legacy site</a>